braze-inc/braze-docs/_docs/_home/content_management/redirecting_urls.md

 {% multi_lang_include contributing/minis/creating_a_pull_request.md %}

-## Redirect a heading
+## Redirecting a heading

 To redirect the URL for an in-page heading, you'll use the `local_redirect` key within the page's YAML front matter.
-First, find the page's Markdown file, then open it in your text editor and rename the relevant heading.
+First, [create a new branch](../../github/creating_a_new_branch.md), then open the page's markdown file and rename the relevant heading.

 ![A text editor with the file tree open on the left side.]()